arturonline/docs/linux/lpi/security/user_types.md

 ## Switching Users and Escalating Privilege

-To escalate privilege to complete a task in linux can be done with `su` and `sudo` commands.
+To escalate privilege to complete a task in Linux can be done with `su` and `sudo` commands.

 >💡 On most Linux systems today, the `su -` command is used for escalating privileges to root, which is the default user if a username is not specified after the command name